ChainSafe/lodestar/CONTRIBUTING.md

 ## Tests

+To run tests:

 - :test_tube: Run `lerna run test:unit` for unit tests.
 - :test_tube: Run `lerna run test:e2e` for end-to-end tests.
 - :test_tube: Run `lerna run test:spec` for spec tests.
 - :test_tube: Run `lerna run test` to run all tests.
 - :test_tube: Run `yarn check-types` to check TypeScript types.
 - :test_tube: Run `yarn lint` to run the linter (ESLint).

+Contributing to tests:

+- Test must not depend on external live resources, such that running tests for a commit must be deterministic:
+  - Do not pull data from external APIs like execution JSON RPC (instead run a local node).
+  - Do not pull unpinned versions from dockerhub (use deterministic tag) or Github (checkout commit not branch).
+  - Carefully design tests that depend on timing sensitive events like p2p network e2e tests.
+Consider that Github runners are significantly less powerful that your development environment.

 ### Debugging Spec Tests